Washington Summit (1990): Timing of the Summit

-Lithuania's Nationalist Movement
+Lithuania's nationalist movement

 Lithuania’s independence movement was a crucial factor in shaping the preparations for the 1991 US-USSR Summit.
 Lithuania's push for sovereignty received significant public support from Europe and the United States, leading to pressure on the US government to take a more cautious approach towards the Soviet Union in negotiations.
-The United States, wary of appearing to support the Soviet Union at a sensitive time, was reluctant to offer large loans or extend most favoured nation trading status to the Soviet Union.
+The United States, wary of appearing to support the Soviet Union at a sensitive time, was reluctant to offer large loans or extend most favored nation trading status to the Soviet Union.
 These developments had a profound impact on the summit's negotiations, particularly in the area of trade.
 The Soviet Union was keen to secure favorable trade deals with the United States, but the US was hesitant to offer concessions that could be perceived as undermining Lithuania's sovereignty.
 This led to a complex and difficult negotiation process that reflected the changing geopolitical landscape of the time.

-The Helsinki Principles
+The Helsinki principles

 The Helsinki principles, which emphasize the importance of respecting the territorial integrity of states and promoting democratic values, played an essential role in shaping the Washington Summit of 1990.
 The summit was focused on promoting peace, stability, and cooperation in Europe, and the Helsinki principles provided a useful framework for achieving these goals.
 The summit included discussions on issues such as arms control, trade, and security, all of which were governed by the principles outlined in the Helsinki Final Act.
 The United States used the aforementioned Helsinki principles as a basis for their argument that Germany should be reunited in a peaceful and democratic manner.

 Germany's role in NATO

 Germany's role in NATO was a central concern for both the United States and the Soviet Union and greatly shaped the preparations of the summit.
 The United States strongly supported Germany's membership in NATO, while the Soviet Union held reservations because it viewed NATO as a threat to Soviet security.
 It was concerned that NATO's potential to expand eastward by including Germany would weaken the Warsaw Pact, the Soviet military alliance.
-In response, the United States offered the Soviet Union the following assurances to alleviate its concerns about German membership: “future limitation of the size of Bundeswhr, a prohibition against a united Germany developing nuclear weapons of its own, talks on tactical nuclear armaments, a transitional period of the Soviet troops to withdraw, changes to NATO, and a guarantee that the Soviet Union would be respected during the unification process."
+In response, the United States offered the Soviet Union the following assurances to alleviate its concerns about German membership: “future limitation of the size of Bundeswehr, a prohibition against a united Germany developing nuclear weapons of its own, talks on tactical nuclear armaments, a transitional period of the Soviet troops to withdraw, changes to NATO, and a guarantee that the Soviet Union would be respected during the unification process."